 This site is meant to give an overview of my work over the last 45 years and also serves as a digital archive.
-Whilst it is not a complete, comprehensive record of my work – more an overview – I attempt to update it as regularly as I can.
+Whilst it is not a complete, comprehensive record of my work – more an overview – which I attempt to update as regularly as I can.

 Having originally studied painting I have spent most of my time making 3D work in the conventional sense of individual objects or groups of objects, as pieces to be photographed, actual installations or, for the last eighteen years, virtual objects.
 These works take the form of 3D abstract animated movies and prints.
 This digital work concentrates on making non-narrative animated time-based images which are to be shown in dedicated art spaces or festivals.
 The actual iconography of this later work relies on, takes from and develops my non- digital output so is a continuation of it.

-I’m just completing a complete edition of the Moving pieces on Blu-ray DVD which means that for the first time they can be owned and viewed on a reliable system without their imagery being compromised by compression.
+I’m just completing a complete edition of the Moving pieces on Blu-ray DVD which means that for the first time they can be owned and viewed on a reliable system without their appearance being compromised by compression.

 My work can be found in various private collections throughout the world.

 Please let me know if you find any faults in the working of the site – thanks.

 A special thanks to Prisca Schmarsow < firstname.lastname@example.org > for hosting and supporting this site over these years.

-Andrew Greaves July 2012
+Andrew Greaves 2016